Martbul/vaultSafeMiniGame/README.md

 -add responsive design
 -animation of the door opening and closing
 (done)-add animation to the blinks
--separate the code into different files
+(done)-separate the code into different files
 -remove the code repetition
 -use wait() instead of timeout()
--combine tweens with the same parameter for the handle and ots shadow using gsap -fix the resize
+-combine tweens with the same parameter for the handle and ots shadow using gsap (done)-fix the resize